A can of chickpeas can make a healthy and delicious meal! Here are all our favorite chickpea recipes, from sandwiches to soups to tacos.

 Arguably the other most famous chickpea recipe outside of hummus is falafel!
 Falafel are a popular Mediterranean chickpea fritter that are typically served in a pita.
 Here we've made a burger version of falafel, which is easier to bake in the oven.
 Eat it in a pita, on a plate with a side salad, or in our Baked Falafel Salad Bowl.

 Salads are natural for chickpea recipes, and this Greek orzo salad is a standout!
 The rice-shaped pasta is combined with chickpeas, red pepper, olives, feta cheese, and fresh mint and dill to make everyone's favorite side dish.
 A few more chickpea salads with a Mediterranean spin: Mediterranean Salad with Chickpeas and Roasted Eggplant Salad.

-Here's another chickpea recipe where you don't see that popular legume at all!
+Here's another garbanzo bean recipe where you don't see that popular legume at all!
 Here chickpeas are used as a thickener for this quick and easy "pantry soup", made with all ingredients you can use in your pantry!
 Combine chickpeas, a load of spices, shallots and coconut milk, blend them up, and you've got a tasty soup in no time.